 What activities are included in a day tour to the Mekong Delta?

-A day tour to the Mekong Delta generally features boat rides, honey tasting, a coconut candy-making demonstration, and noodle making, but most tours are flexible.
+A day tour to the Mekong Delta features boat rides, along with some experiences you’ll enjoy, such as fresh fruit or honey tasting, a noodle-making demonstration, and breakfast while on the boat, but most tours are flexible.
 Tour operators can help you create an experience that piques the interest of everyone in your family.

 What is the best theme park in Ho Chi Minh City?